matias-vazquez/microcontroladores/Lab04/README.md

 ## Report

-The generated ZIP file contains all the Gerber files required for the board fabrication.
-Upload to Github/Drive this ZIP file and share the download link.
+The generated ZIP file contains all the Gerber files required for the board fabrication. **It is important to upload to Github this ZIP file and share the download link**.

+The technical report must include

+1. Introduction with a brief explanation of the work done in this lab
+2. Link to GitHub repository with your Proteus project files, as well as the final Gerber files for fabrication
+3. Link to demonstration video
+4. In-deep explanation of the developing process (schematic capture and PCB layout), including screenshots of relevant process steps.
+5. Individual conclusions.